aayushraman/araman-website/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "araman@broadinstitute.org"

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a Postdoc Associate at [Broad Institute of MIT and Harvard](https://broadinstitute.org/) and [MGH, Harvard Medical School](https://www.massgeneral.org/pathology/research).
+I am working with the labs of [Martin Aryee](https://aryee.mgh.harvard.edu/), [Alex Meissner](https://hscrb.harvard.edu/people/alexander-meissner/), and [Andi Gnirke](https://www.broadinstitute.org/epigenomics/team) to understand the dynamics of gene regulation using single-cell genomics.

+I earned my Ph.D. in Quantitative and Computational Biosciences at the Baylor College of Medicine, where I worked with [Zhandong Liu](http://liuzlab.org/) and [Huda Zoghbi](https://www.bcm.edu/research/labs-and-centers/faculty-labs/huda-zoghbi-lab) in Rett Syndrome and with [Kunal Rai](https://www.mdanderson.org/research/departments-labs-institutes/labs/rai-laboratory/lab-members.html) in the field of the cancer epigenomics.
+Prior to my Ph.D. studies, I worked as a Bioinformatics Scientist at the [Institute for Systems Biology](https://isbscience.org/), Seattle.

+I completed my MS in Computational Biology from [Carnegie Mellon](https://www.cmu.edu/ms-compbio/) and did my undergrad at [Vellore Institute of Technology](https://vit.ac.in/), where I earned a B.Tech in Bioinformatics.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_Jan2021.pdf" "newtab" >}}CV{{< /staticref >}}.